JonathanC13/python_ref/Structures/cbb0507082bb18ff7e4b-f8361f17012860422752496b9439fa2920db2c8e/The Technical Interview Cheat Sheet.md

 - Worst Case Sort: Merge Sort: O(n log n)

 ####**summary**
-- It is a comparison based soring algorithm, where is starts by continuously halving the dataset until the smallest unit of 1 element, then it orders the elements by pairing groups as it merges back into one complete set.
+- It is a comparison based soring algorithm, where is starts by continuously halving the dataset until the smallest unit of 1 element, then it orders the elements by pairing groups of the same size left to right as it merges back into one complete set.
 Average Time complexity is O of n log n. (bad, have to divide the array set close to linear increase)

 ###**Quicksort** https://www.geeksforgeeks.org/quick-sort/
 ####Definition: